Get more eBooks

 and studying when they can, then going back to their practices and trying out these new ideas.
 It's

 a big change to make for someone trained in another way.

-There are also a number of people who are learning to be come teachers with me.
+There are also a number of other people who are in the process of learning to be come teachers with me.
 Three

 of these were part way through their Alexander training with Ann Penistan and myself when the training

 ended and have elected to carry in this new work.
 They are very nearly ready to go off on their own

 as new teachers of the work.
 Others have just begun and this work will be their experience of learning

 to help others learn [see note below with update from 2013, 15 years later than this article was first written].